 Perot Museum of nature and science

-The Perot Museum of Nature and Science has built a new 180,000 sf. facility in the Victory Park neighborhood of Dallas.
-The building, designed by Pritzker Prize-winning architect Thom Mayne and his firm, Morphosis, will house exhibits in a cube-shaped structure with dramatic views of downtown Dallas.
+The Perot Museum of Nature and Science opened in a new facility in the Victory Park neighborhood of Dallas.
+The building, designed by Pritzker Prize-winning architect Thom Mayne and his firm, Morphosis, houses exhibits in a cube-shaped structure with dramatic views of downtown Dallas.

-Amaze Design has developed five new halls for the Museum in association with Group Delphi and Roto.
-The Discovering Life, Dynamic Earth, and Expanding Universe Halls focus on life and earth sciences and astronomy and present overviews of these fields from a systems science perspective.
+Amaze Design developed five new halls for the Museum.
+Expanding Universe, Discovering, Life, and Universe, Dynamic Earth Halls focus on astronomy, and the life and earth sciences presented from a systems science perspective.
 The Life: Then and Now Hall houses the museum’s extensive paleontological collection, featuring current and emerging research.
 And the Rose Hall of Birds features the Museum’s important library of bird-related books and manuscripts.

 Size: 23,500 sf.